PageBot/PageBotNano/PageBotNano-025-SmallTools/README.md

 * Check component base glyphs to exist in the font
 * Check margins (using kerning groups as source)

+## To be done in workshop UI

+* Look vanilla sources
+* Make sample tool that uses all vanilla control
+* Make a tool that include the scripts of previous workshop
+* Make new vanilla class by inheriting existing classes
+* Make a canvas/drawing board
+* Possibly look into a spreadsheet
+* Connect to Glyphs (to RoboFont)
+* Implementation of dimensioneer: finding stems, bars, diagonals + UI to control + drawing in GlyphsApp

 ## Design knowledge
 * Check interpolation errors between masters (easy at start, complex with fixing)
 * Add anchors and position accents on anchors, check vertical position of anchors